 This ‘bus’ is a Kubrickesque megalopolis made of icons symptomatic in present society and draws upon urban fantasies, phantasmagoric, post-apocalyptic landscapes, and a plethora of different times and cultures.
 Buildings from different epochs are aligned side by side and space becomes an imaginary territory where chaos prevails.

-In 2018 we installed a new artwork by Kim Adams, adjacent to the Bruegel-Bosch Bus.
+In 2018 we installed a new artwork by Kim Adams.
 Donated by Adams, Artists’ Colony (Gardens), was created in 2012 and explores similar themes through HO scale model parts within a vitrine.